Pawventures

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with current CFIA entry requirements, airline policies, and dog-friendly destination guides across Canada.
+Updated February 2026 with current CFIA entry requirements, airline policies, and dog-friendly destination guides across Canada.

 Canada is one of the easiest international destinations for American dog owners.
 The border crossing requirements are straightforward, the drive across is simple if you live near the northern US states, and the country itself is spectacularly dog-friendly.
 From the cosmopolitan cities of Vancouver and Montreal to the wild expanses of Banff and Jasper, Canada offers incredible variety for traveling with a dog.